MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/autopilot-scenarios.md

 ### Reset

 - Windows Autopilot Rest isn't a Windows Autopilot deployment itself, but a method to reset an existing Autopilot device to a business ready state.
-- The device needs to be a current Autopilot device.
+- The device needs currently be an Autopilot device.
 - Windows Autopilot Reset only supports existing Azure AD join devices.
 It doesn't support existing hybrid Azure AD join devices.
 - When the current Windows installation is in a stable non-corrupted state.
 If the Windows installation is in a corrupted state, use Windows Autopilot for existing devices instead.
 - When the device needs to repurposed, for example to a new user.